docQodly/docs/docs/concepts/lang-data-types.md

 |Time|`String`||||`Bool`|
 |Boolean||`Num`||||

-(1) Strings formatted in JSON can be converted into scalar data, objects, or collections, using the `JSON Parse` command.
+(1) Strings formatted in JSON can be converted into scalar data, objects, or collections using the `JSON Parse` command.

 (2) Time values can be treated as numbers.